-In Care of Dad is proud to present one of Judy Prescott’s poems from her book, Searching For Cecy.
+In Care of Dad is proud to present one of Judy Prescott’s poems from her new book, Searching For Cecy.
 Each poem in the book is matched with a piece of artwork by one of Cecy’s family members.
-This poem, called “Firefly” — one of our favorites — is displayed with the mixed-media-on-paper artwork pictured above, created by Anne Gresinger, Cecy’s niece.
+This poem, called “Proof” — one of our favorites — is displayed with the acrylic painting pictured above, created by Anne Gresinger, Cecy’s niece.

 Judy Prescott is a poet and actress living in Los Angeles.
 Her most recent TV credits include Grey’s Anatomy and True Blood.
 Judy’s book is available at her website — www.judyprescott.com.
 A percentage of the proceeds from the sale of this book will be donated to the Alzheimer’s Association, Maine Chapter.